AFMs for Educators

 Animated AFM Tutorials

-How do you help new Atomic Force Microscope users to quickly maximize their productivity on the instrument?
+Learning how an atomic force microscope works is an essential part of proper AFM training.
 AFMWorkshop provides a series of animations that illuminate key operating principles and efficiently introduce new users to Atomic Force Microscopes.

 While minimal training is needed to measure basic AFM images, gaining optimal performance requires greater insight into the operating principles and design of atomic force microscopes.
-This depth of understanding is especially necessary when users need to measure images with only a few angstroms of resolution.
+This depth of understanding is especially necessary when users need to measure high-quality images with only a few angstroms of resolution.